UFC 291 Pay-Per-View Price: How Much Will Poirier Vs Gaethje 2 Cost?

 UFC fans from the United States can watch ‘The Diamond’ vs ‘The Highlight’ this weekend exclusively on UFC streaming site ESPN+.
 This highly anticipated bout is a follow up from their 2018 battle, which was named Fight of the Year by multiple publications.

 Poirier will hope to repeat history after he won the fight five years ago via TKO in the 4th round.
-This time the BMF (baddest motherf*cker) belt will be at stake, the last person to hold the title was Jorge Masvidal, but since his retirement in 2019, the belt has been vacant.
+This time the BMF (baddest motherf*cker) belt will be at stake, the last person to hold the title was Jorge Masvidal, but since his recent retirement, the belt has been vacant.

 RELATED: Dustin Poirier vs Justin Gaethje Betting Picks: UFC 291 Predictions, Preview, Fight Time & Odds